Seasick-Turtle/100-Days-of-Code/README.md

 * Also added SCSS to project
 * Encountered problems with git, fixed the conflicts allowing others to properly pull from the repo
 * Planned out the next few days in order to achieve this week's goal for the group

+### Day 10:

+* Have been working on user authentication with passport/passport-local
+* Trying to assist with the Register component/backend logic